-HUDK 5121 Children's Social and Emotional Development in Context
+HUDK 5121 - Children's Social and Emotional Development in Context

+Prerequisite: HUDK 4022 or equivalent.
 Contemporary theory and research on children adaptation to developmental tasks of childhood.
 Comparison of typical and atypical pathways in social-personality development.
 Analysis of the logic and method of empirical studies of development.

-HUDK 5125 Cross-cultural psychology
+HUDK 5125 - Cross-cultural psychology